KonjikiNoYami1991/vpy2x/README.md

  - JSON file for every saved preset
  - XML file for saved settings
  - a dedicated form for presets management
+ - saving and reloading all jobs in queue

 ## Usage
 If you have already used VSEdit Job Server Watcher, usage is the same.
 Exception is made for placeholder {ss}, witch now will be replaced with full subsampling string (ex. yuv420p, instead of 420).